 GreenDayWeb.com / GreenDay.ws – I began Green Day Web in the Spring of 1999 after I was removed from .net by Music Fan Clubs (understandably) because I wouldn’t put their banners and store links on the site.
 Unfortunately, the site didn’t last long because I couldn’t afford the hosting bills for such a high traffic site (thanks to finally getting a link from GreenDay.com – calling it “a really cool fan site”) as a poor college student.

 After taking some time off of running a Green Day site, I launched GreenDay.ws on October 3, 2000 (to coincide with the release of Warning) and the site continued right where it left off.
 No matter how long the site was down or what address it was at the community always returned which I always really appreciated.
 Things went great there for a while but the same issue popped back up – a lack of money to support the site.
 The site went offline for the final time in 2001 and I never really considered reopening it again.

-GreenDay.fm – Browsing Reddit one day I noticed one of my favourite subreddits, r/GreenDay, was looking for new moderators.
-Being away from managing Green Day websites and forums for many years at that point, I thought it would be fun to jump back in and help the community.
+GreenDay.fm – Browsing Reddit one day in 2016 I noticed one of my favourite subreddits, r/GreenDay, was looking for new moderators.
+Being away from managing Green Day websites and forums for so many years at that point, I thought it would be fun to jump back in and help the community.

-For the last four years with the help of u/PavlovsVagina, we’ve grown the subreddit to over 50,000 subscribers and started a discord which now has over 4,500 members.
-With a growing community and the limitations of a subreddit holding us back I thought it would be a great time to relaunch the old site to enhance the experience of our subreddit and discord members by providing information and resources that we couldn’t properly provide on those platforms.
+For the last four years with the help of u/PavlovsVagina, we’ve grown the subreddit to over 57,000 subscribers and started a Discord which now has over 6,000 members.
+With a growing community and the limitations of a subreddit holding us back I thought it would be a great time to relaunch the old site to enhance the experience of our subreddit and Discord members by providing information and resources that we couldn’t properly provide on those platforms.
 So after 18ish years away, we’re back at GreenDay.fm – for good.